 In this article, I’ll be talking about why washing your car in cold temperatures is actually really important, plus I’ll go through some tips to make the process much more bearable!
 So let’s get started.

 The Quick Answer

-It is fine to wash a car in Winter unless the temperature is below freezing.
+It is fine to wash a car in winter unless the temperature is below freezing.
 This can cause water to settle in the seals, locks and door jambs, causing them to freeze shut.
-It is important to try and wash the car to prevent dirt and road salt accumulating and leading to rusting and corrosion.
+It is important to try and wash the car in winter to prevent dirt and road salt accumulating and leading to rusting and corrosion.

 Washing in Winter is Very Important

 Washing your car regularly is really important if you want the finish to look good now, and in the future.
 Washing your car helps to preserve the finish and prevents things like corrosion, oxidation and rusting over-time, leading to the paint simply wearing away.

 Washing your car in winter is arguably more important than washing it in summer because the excess of rain, snow, grit salt and dirt makes the car dirtier.
 This needs to be removed to make sure the paint does not corrode over time.

 Grit salt is a big cause of rusting, so if you have any existing stone chips or scratches, then you need to make sure you keep your car in good condition over the winter months.